Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 [Bioinformatics - 2023-10-13](https://medium.com/@traincheck/mojomics-supercharging-bioinformaticians-with-460030ae5b3d)
 https://github.com/ego/awesome-mojo

 It easily beats Python performance with 4 orders of magnitude.
 It uses the whole range of possibilities offered by modern compiler optimizations, including automatic parallel processing across multiple cores.
 This is nicely illustrated in the section starting at 33:08 by Jeremy Howard of the [Keynote speech](https://www.youtube.com/watch?v=-3Kf2ZZU-dg) which announced Mojo to the world.

 ### 1.2.2 A Scalable language
-Mojo offers native support for multiple hardware backends: Mojo allows for utilization of CPUs, GPUs, TPUs, and custom ASICs, catering to the strengths of each hardware type.
+Mojo offers native support for multiple hardware backends: it allows for utilization of CPUs, GPUs, TPUs, and custom ASICs, catering to the strengths of each hardware type.
 Starting with writing code like Python, you can scale all the way down to the metal and enabling you to program the multitude of low-level AI hardware, thanks to Mojo's MLIR foundation.
 Because of its LLVM fundament, it targets a wide diversity of OS platforms.
 MLIR itself has great adaptability to new kinds of hardware stacks and allows Mojo to scale to new exotic hardware types and domains.

 Conclusion: Mojo can run almost everywhere.